SeppeVerhavert/Seppetrap/README.md

 The grid is displayed in **rows first** and columns second.

 Rows are flex-based and dispalyed inline.
-Rows have no padding to fit the '<container>'.
+Rows have no padding to fit the container.
 Rows have a purple background and white text.

 options for rows are: